 Donations to Nickel Plate Arts, which are humbly appreciated and greatly needed, can be made online or by sending a check to 107 S. 8th St., Noblesville, IN 46060.

 Nickel Plate Arts is proud to present its second annual Nickel Plate Arts Awards.
-Nominations will be accepted through August 1, 2017.
+Nominations will be accepted through August 5, 2017.
 The short list of winners will be comprised of individuals who show outstanding leadership and vision in the support, promotion and provision of creativity in the communities the nonprofit organization serves: Noblesville, Fishers, Cicero, Arcadia, Atlanta and Tipton.
 The four 2016 winners appear here.
-The 2017 Nickel Plate Arts Awards nomination form will be available this year.
+The 2017 Nickel Plate Arts Awards nomination form will be available on July 12, 2017.

 Visit our calendar to find and register for the event you want to attend.